Artist

 Each piece is modular, designed to stand alone or be shown in pairs or larger groupings.
 Together, they create systems of order: colour charts, swatches, samples, and grids.
 These structures reference the way humans have historically tried to organise nature, from botanical classification to the flower industry itself, reducing living, changing forms into controlled palettes and uniform products.

-Within each grouping is at least one panel that retains a small section of untouched pressed flowers.
-These natural elements will inevitably fade and brown over time.
-Surrounding them are repeated synthetic or oversprayed panels that are fixed, uniform, and permanent.
+Within each group is at least one “control” panel that retains a small section of untouched pressed flowers.
+These natural elements will fade and brown over time.
+Surrounding them are repeated synthetic, oversprayed panels that are fixed, uniform and permanent.
 They act as colour memory rather than colour truth.

-Ultimately, the work exposes our fixation on permanence, uniformity, and the artificial reproduction of the natural world.
+Ultimately, the work exposes our fixation on permanence, uniformity and the artificial reproduction of the natural world.
+But it also invites you to enjoy the colour and structure, whilst taking time to notice what’s real beneath the surface.